I am Elia: mathematician, musician, sports and nature lover (and cats above all 😸). If I had a superpower, it would be instant physical regeneration.

 - Many times, the answer is “no” because experiments are like that: they consist of refuting or accepting a hypothesis we formulated based on some evidence gathered earlier.
 But sometimes real data doesn’t fit with the theoretical approach we conceived, or the algorithm we chose couldn’t find the optimal solution;

-- Thus, we start thinking — usually with a marker in hand and in front of the blackboard — how can we improve the way we address the problem?
+- Thus, we start thinking and digging deeper - usually with a marker in hand and in front of the blackboard — how can we improve the way we address the problem?
 This process is usually the most enjoyable!
 After some discussions, formulas and graphics then a new strategy is settled;

 - Now, the programming stage starts: extracting data, transforming it into useful information, analysing that information to extract knowledge which can guide us through the process of refining our algorithm;